 This Pathway program provides students the opportunity to advance to a J.D. progressing from the B.S. in Business.
 Students selecting Pathways to advanced degrees require a separate application and must meet admission standards for that Pathway program.
 Students should seek early program guidance in anticipation of applying to a Pathway Program.

-Incoming freshmen should inform academic advisors of an interest or intent to pursue the B.S./J.D. pathway program.
-Sophomores should continually discuss programing with their academic advisors to ascertain proper course scheduling in the Tobin College of Business and subsequent scheduling and programing to in the Law School.
+Incoming freshmen should inform academic advisors of interest or intent to pursue the B.S./J.D. pathway program.
+Sophomores should continually discuss programming with their academic advisors to ascertain proper course scheduling in the Tobin College of Business and subsequent scheduling and programming to in the Law School.
 First semester sophomores should also seek guidance from Professor Biagio Pilato ([email protected]), the Tobin pre-law advisor.